Kermit Cintrón: Lingering interest

 Seven years later, Mike Sloan of Sherdog argued that "If Cintron [sic] would have had the opportunity to compete in MMA when he first got into boxing, he would have torn most of the lower weight divisions asunder" and "would have been a top contender in MMA."
 Sloan argued that his wrestling background and "ferocious banging style" represented "a dynamic combination that would have given MMA contenders all sorts of trouble" had he completed the transition in his prime.

 In June 2017, Cintrón once again commented on his interest noting that he " would have loved to get into mixed martial arts.
 At that time I was rising in the sport of boxing, but I would have crossed to MMA if the opportunity had come.
 I didn't know anyone in that sport so I never proceeded with it.
 Never looked into it as I should have, I guess.
 I think I would have done great."
 He noted that he "would if UFC called".
-Latter that year, Cintrón expressed interest in accepting Conor McGregor's challenge for boxers to "come into his world" and step into the UFC octagon.
+Later that year, Cintrón expressed interest in accepting Conor McGregor's challenge for boxers to "come into his world" and step into the UFC octagon.

 Formal transition

-In November 2019, Cintrón announced that upon retiring from boxing, he would try his hand at MMA, still felling confident that his background in amateur wrestling would facilitate the transition.
+In November 2019, Cintrón announced that upon retiring from boxing, he would try his hand at MMA, still feeling confident that his background in amateur wrestling would facilitate the transition.
 When queried why it took so long, he responded "[o]ne time, the name Sean Sherk came up, and I was all about it!
 And that kind of died out so I continued with my boxing career.
 I've tried!
 I've tried over the years to get connected to Dana White and see if I can get an opportunity but it never came about.
 Hopefully this happens this time around!"
 For this, he added 20 pounds to his frame, given the disparity of the welterweight division between sports.
 Cintrón also retook his wrestling training, working with an NCAA Division-1 wrestler and a former UFC fighter.